s1n7ax/st/README.md

 	* use `mouse` scroll or `shift+page up/down`
 * st-font2
 	* this helps visualizing some components when unavailable fonts are present in current font
+* st-desktopentry
+	* add desktop entry file at installation
+	* st will show up in application menu waiting for you to launch

 ## Requirements
 In order to build st you need,